LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 GEGL EFFECTS by Beaver.
 The GEGL filter you've been waiting for!
 =========
+September 23 2022 update has now given GEGL Effects a major revamp!
+It can now change internal blend modes for inner glow, gradient and bevel.
+As well as fragmentation of its list into three sectors "Outline and Shadow" "Bevel and InnerGlow" "Image and Gradient".
+This is the most professional and polished GEGL Effects has ever been.

 A custom GEGL filter that does layer effects.
 It may not be non-destructive but you can make presets and get live preview updates of your favorite text styles.

-GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as  in stand alone mode they can be fused with Gimp blend modes and give off more settings.
+GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as they have more options. blend modes and give off more settings.

 Instructions - If you choose not to use prebuilt binaries.